who-blackbird/who-blackbird.github.io/contents/alignment.md

 6. Alignment visualisation

 You will learn to:
-- Take the basecalled sequences in FASTQ format and align them to a genome of reference.
+- Take the basecalled sequences in FASTQ format and align them to a genome of reference
-- Perform quality control and visualise the alignment.
+- Perform quality control and visualise the alignment

 ## 1. Data